colestephenduncan/cppconfig/README.md

 Sat Feb  8 17:58:18 EST 2025

-Custom Configuration for c++ config.
+Custom Configuration for c++

 Instructions:

-Simply run the bash script located is /src direcotry, specify the output directory and name the project
+Simply run the bash script located in /src direcotry, specify the output directory and name the project

 Additional Info: